-Project DescriptionFROM RICHARD MURPHY ARCHITECTS:
+Project DescriptionFROM THE ARCHITECTS:

-A final agenda is the many architectural influences at work.
+There are many architectural influences at work.
 Not least is the work of Carlo Scarpa, on whom Richard Murphy is an authority.
 The roof terrace is a homage to the garden of the Querini Stampalia in Venice using the same exposed aggregate walls and sourcing tiles from Scarpa’s original manufacturer in Venice.
 Internally, the Venetian “stucco lucido” coloured plasterwork is used extensively.
 The Sir John Soane Museum and the Maison de Verre are also great influences in the use of illusion and moving elements.
 Reitveld’s Schroder house makes an appearance in a “disappearing corner” stone panel opening, designed to be the same proportions as his famous window.